jddixon/xlreg_c/ghpDoc/index.md

 an xlReg server resides.`

 Like any XLattice node, the xlReg client can either be configured with some specific keys at start-up or it will generate a new pair of keys and save them to persistent store.

 ## Registration

 <img src="img/simple-cluster.jpg" alt="simple-cluster" style="float:right" title="small cluster, no clients">

-A booting xlReg client establishes an encrypted connection to the xlReg server.
+A booting xlReg client establishes an encrypted connection to an xlReg server (by default this is xlreg.xlattice.net).
-If this is its first conversation with the xlReg server, the client then provides the server with configuration information including its RSA public keys.
+If this is the client's first conversation with the xlReg server, the client provides the server with configuration information including its RSA public keys.
 (The client does **not** register its secret RSA **private** keys.)
 The configuration information is signed with the applicant's private